0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 {::options parse_block_html="false" /}

 The linear equation system (in matrix form) can then be solved with Gaussian Elimination or any other method of reducing the matrix to its echelon form - here I let Sagemath do the heavy lifting:
-{% include captioned_image.html url="/images/sagemath_solution.png" description="Since the matrix rank is full-rank, we can solve for all 4 variable columns." style="width: 75vh" %}
+{% include captioned_image.html url="/images/sagemath_solution.png" description="Since the matrix rank is full-rank, we can solve for all 4 variable columns.
+Note that when the matrix is in echelom form, the rightmost column is the solution or seed." style="width: 75vh" %}

 Now, to generalize this, we want to be able to generate systems of equations for any LFSR of length $$n$$, that we can join with an $$n$$ element output vector to solve for the original seed.